dj82atwork/Home-Assistant-Configuration/README.md

 * Turn on Entryway light for 10 minutes once I get home.
 * Weather notification at sunrise and sunset.
 * Goodnight script / Voice activation which will turn off all devices, lock the front door and advise via a voice notification if and how many windows or doors are open.
+* UPS status notification (On Battery / Low Battery / On Line)
 * Trash and Recycle Bin night reminders - Thanks [CCOSTAN](https://github.com/CCOSTAN/Home-AssistantConfig)!
 * Washing Machine monitoring and reminders - Thanks [philhawthorne](https://philhawthorne.com/making-dumb-dishwashers-and-washing-machines-smart-alerts-when-the-dishes-and-clothes-are-cleaned/)!
-* UPS status notification (On Battery / Low Battery / On Line)
+* TV Media Player Control with Picture Elements Card - Thanks [mattclair](https://github.com/mattclair/Home-AssistantConfig)

 # Screenshots
 #### Day Theme